openframeworks/ofSite/content/setup/msys2.md

 -------------------------

 **IMPORTANT**
-MSYS2 comes in 3 flavors : MSYS (msys2.exe), MINGW32 (mingw32.exe), MINGW64 (mingw64.exe).
+MSYS2 comes in many flavors : MSYS2 (msys2.exe), MINGW32 (mingw32.exe), MINGW64 (mingw64.exe), CLANG32 (clang32.exe), CLANG64 (clang64.exe), CLANGARM64 (clangarm64.exe) and UCRT64 (ucrt64.exe).
+Each flavor has its shell launcher in MSYS2 installation folder.
-This really important to remember as lots of problem with running OF with MSYS2 come from using the wrong flavor.
+This really important to remember as lots of problem with running OF with MSYS2 come from using the wrong flavor/shell.

 As of 0.11.2+, **MINGW64** is the recommended flavor to use.

-For the following instructions, it assumed that MSYS2 is installed in `C:\msys64` and you are using the 64bit OF release.
+For the following instructions, it assumed that MSYS2 is installed in `C:\msys64`.
 If it has been installed elsewhere, adapt the instructions to reflect your MSYS2 installation path.

-Download and unzip the **qt creator / msys2** version of oF.
+Download and unzip the **msys2 64bits** version of oF which is MINGW64 flavor.
 **DO NOT INSTALL** oF in a folder having space or other

 Open an **MINGW64** shell (`C:\msys64\mingw64.exe` ) and install OF dependencies: